OpenCHAMI/openchami.org/content/docs/tutorial.md

 Features: DNS HTTP HTTPS iSCSI TFTP VLAN SRP AoE EFI Menu
 ```

-Then, we should see it get it's boot script from TFTP, then BSS (the `/boot/v1` URL), then download it's kernel/initramfs and boot into Linux.
+Then, we should see it get it's boot script from TFTP, then boot-service, then download it's kernel/initramfs and boot into Linux.

 ```
 Configuring (net0 52:54:00:be:ef:01)...... ok